Frequently Asked Questions About Texting

 Our system is programmed to send a text to all cell phone numbers provided if you choose “text only” or “voice and text” as your message type.
 If you have contacts in your account with cell phones who don’t want to receive a text, we suggest creating a ‘voice only’ group within your contacts.
 When sending messages to this group, you’ll want to select ‘voice only’ as the message type.
 You’ll do the same for numbers that express a preference for texts.

-Can I have more than one toll-free text number?
+Can I have more than one text number?

-Am I required to use a toll-free number or can I send texts from my local, landline number?
+Can I send texts from my own local landline number?

 Can I send images or attachments via text?